Max and Harvey: Career

 In February 2019, the duo released their debut EP Coming Soon, including songs; Where were you, Nervous, Trade Hearts and Trade Hearts (acoustic), and in July 2019, the pair released the single Electric, a collaboration with Jayden Bartels.
 They celebrated the release of this single by performing a concert in Anaheim.

 In September 2019, Max and Harvey self-released the single, Stranger.

 In February 2020, it was announced that Max and Harvey will join Jordan Banjo, Perri Keily, and Holly H in hosting Nickelodeon's Slimefest 2021.
 They also became Charity Patrons for the Royal Manchester Children’s Hospital Charity, stating that, “We are excited and proud to have been asked to be patrons for the Royal Manchester Children’s Hospital Charity.
 We love going to visit them and have been raising money over the last few years for the Charity through selling personal video messages for our fans.
 The staff and kids we visit at the hospital are such an inspiration and we are honoured to become Charity Patrons.”

 In April 2020, Max and Harvey hosted a 24-hour live stream to raise money for the Royal Manchester Children’s Hospital and the Sebastian’s Action Trust and they raised over £7000.

-They had worked with the Royal Manchester Children's Hospital a lot and would often sing songs to children on the wards.

 In October 2020, Max and Harvey took part in the panel show Hey Tracey which aired on ITV2.

 In November 2020, they announced their new Spotify Original podcast called “School Daze with Max & Harvey,” where they talk to different celebrities about their school life and talk about issues you may face in school.
 In April 2021, the duo rebranded their podcast in a new series named “The Max and Harvey Podcast,” where they exclusively give an insight to their lives and chat to fellow artists and social media influencers.

 In December 2020, the duo released a new single “Worry a Little Less” via Frtyfve Records, and announced a UK 10-date tour - “This is Not a Phase” in August 2021.

 In April 2021, they released the emotional ballad “In My DNA” via Frtyfve Records, which pays tribute to their grandfather who has been battling Alzheimer’s for the past 4 years and their grandma who suffered from cancer.

 In May 2021, they released their third single of the year “Lonely” via Frtyfve Records, which reflects on the struggles of commitment in a relationship.

-In September 2021, they released their new single "She Moves in Her Own Way".
+In September 2021, they released their new single "She Moves in Her Own Way", a cover of the song of the same name by the Kooks.